 We put in lots of efforts in organizing the whole event.
-Our whole tech team was involved to make sure the event should go smoothly.
-We strongly believe that giving back to community is as important as being the part of it.
+Our whole tech team was involved in making sure the event should go smoothly.
+We strongly believe that giving back to the community is as important as being the part of it.

 Guests engaging in knowledge sharing